DavidLBoyd1986/ansible-playbooks/README.md

 ### Passwords and Passphrases:

-ssh key passphrases - The instructions and playbooks are configured to set passphrases for both users.
+The instructions and playbooks are configured to set passphrases for both users.
 They are configured as variables in an ansible vault.
 There are instruction for how to pass in the ssh key passphrase when running ansible jobs using an ssh-agent.

 The ansible user is not configured with a password, it uses passwordless sudo.

 The **USER** is configured with a password that is the same as the ssh key passphrase.

+<h4>Saving ssh-key passphrase:</h4>

+To save the passphrase for an ssh-key, in this case,saving the passphrase for ansible user's private key while running as <b>USER</b>, run the below commands.

+    `eval "$(ssh-agent -s)"`

+    `ssh-add ~/.ssh/ansible_id_rsa`

+The first command starts the ssh-agent, and the second command adds the ssh key.
+You will be prompted for the passphrase after running the second command.
+This will allow you to run ansible-playbooks as <b>USER</b>, with ansible's SSH key, without being prompted for the ssh-key-passphrase.

 <h2>Running bootstrap playbooks as root:</h2>